lexingtontechus/lxtgroup-09602/content/pages/etf.md

     type: features_section
   - type: cta_section
     title: Find Out More
-    subtitle: Our team will guide you
+    subtitle: 'Our team will guide you through a '
     actions:
       - label: CONTACT
         url: /contact